jasonmeme/StayBus2/README.md

 # StayBus

-StayBus is a bus tracking app built using Flutter, a cross-platform framework for mobile app development.
+StayBus is a bus tracking app built using Swift, an iOS framework for mobile app development.
 This app allows users to track the real-time location of buses and provides estimated arrival times for their desired bus stops.
 With a user-friendly interface and intuitive design, StayBus aims to enhance the commuting experience for bus passengers.

 ## Features